The journey of ‘how to be happy with yourself ‘is one we all travel.

 Once we’ve used comparison to get clear about the new things we’d like to create in our lives,

 …We go a step further and tell ourselves that we’re not happy because we don’t have these things in our lives.

 But when you understand the nature of how we create our experiences…

-You’ll see that what we create in our lives, is very different from what we “FEEL” about our lives.
+You’ll see that what you create in your life, is very different from what you “FEEL” about your life.

 They’re two separate things.